|

 inner blue ring in the web indicates the

-will support the family to do and
+support the family to do, and which are

 outer green circle represents the additional

-elements of developing pan-death care that
+elements of developing DWENA pan-death care

-CINDEA encourages our recognized
+that CINDEA encourages recognized

-although some practitioners may focus more
+in although some practitioners may

-on certain facets than others.
+focus more on certain facets than others.

 For